-Is Cell Phone Radiation Safe? – Pro & Con Quotes
+Pro & Con Quotes: Is Cell Phone Radiation Safe?

 General Reference (not clearly pro or con)

-Based on our ongoing evaluation of this issue, the totality of the available scientific evidence continues to not support adverse health effects in humans caused by exposures at or under the current radiofrequency energy exposure limits.
-We believe the existing safety limits for cell phones remain acceptable for protecting the public health.”Nov.
-1, 2018 - Jeffrey Shuren, MD, JD
+“I want to underscore that based on our ongoing evaluation of this issue and taking into account all available scientific evidence we have received, we have not found sufficient evidence that there are adverse health effects in humans caused by exposures at or under the current radiofrequency energy exposure limits.
+Even with frequent daily use by the vast majority of adults, we have not seen an increase in events like brain tumors.
+Based on this current information, we believe the current safety limits for cell phones are acceptable for protecting the public health.”Feb.
+2, 2018

 Larry Junck, MD, Professor of Neurology at the University of Michigan Medical School, stated the following in his May 22, 2016 article “Should Cellphones Have Warning Labels?,” available at wsj.com: